Astrid-Lubang/MeXE402_Midterm_-LUBANG-ASTRIDCLAIRE_MU-OZ-FLORAINE/README.md

  <h1 align="justify">LINEAR REGRESSION: SALES DATA</h1>
 <br>

-The following steps outline the methodology used for the analysis of the "Sales Data".
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; The following steps outline the methodology used for the analysis of the "Sales Data".
 Each step is designed to understand the dataset:
 <br>

 <h1 align="justify">Part 1: Data Processing</h1>